-The primary focus of the 2017 scheme will be on villages and towns with population of less than 5,000 (Category 1).
+The primary focus of the 2018 scheme will be on villages and towns with population of 5,000 or less (Category 1) as was the case under the 2017 scheme.
 These towns/villages will receive at least 60% of funding available.